anik-ghosh-au7/torrent-client/README.md

 # torrent-client

-CLI client to download torrents written in Node.js
+A light weight CLI client written in Node.js to download torrents.

 For detailed information about all the supporetd operations check [link](https://www.npmjs.com/package/torrent-client)